erikn69/laravel-google-drive-ext/README.md

 $backupDisk = Storage::disk('backup_google');
 ```

-Keep in mind that there can only be one default cloud storage drive, defined by `FILESYSTEM_CLOUD` in your `.env` (or config) file.
+Keep in mind that there can only be one default cloud storage drive, defined by `FILESYSTEM_DRIVER` in your `.env` (or config) file.
 If you set it to `main_google`, that will be the cloud drive:

 ```php
 Storage::cloud(); // refers to Storage::disk('main_google')